gmerritt123/GWProject_Bokeh/README.md

 `git branch nameOfNewApp` if modifying existing one `git branch improveXApp`

-- Create/modify in a new folder within the repository
+- Create new app in a new folder within the repository if making a new app
+- Make desired edits to existing app
+- commit and push branch to remote if desired.